jzohrab/CcnaDumbSim/README.md

 ## Installation

 You should have Ruby installed.
+Download this to a new directory, or clone the repo.
+This reads local text files only, so there's nothing to install or configure.

 ## Usage